tomap/hexo-inject/README.md

 ### 4. Inject files

-hexo-inject also provides `require (pos, module, opts)` helper for file injection.
+hexo-inject also provides `require (injectionPoint, module, opts)` helper for file injection.

 The workflow is:
 * File path is specified by `module` and is resolved relative to the callsite script's folder